Oronak/SurvivalUI/README.md

 You can rearrange this order by clicking the lock icon next to the close icon on the top right

 If you don't have the materials to make anything, they will be grayed out and unclickable.

-I've also added custom tooltips to make the fishing boat and tent's benefits more obvious

 ![image](https://user-images.githubusercontent.com/107281337/173155816-13cfc825-ced7-439a-aa53-7fb874f37c5f.png)